-Synthetic datasets for training object detection models for conflict zones
+Synthetic training data for training object detection models for conflict zone analysis

 Object detection is the ability for computer vision to detect and localize an object of interest in an image or video.
 Creating custom objection detection models requires training data (around 2,000 diverse images per class) and since existing publicly available image datasets do not include images or annotations that are relevant to conflict zones, custom training datasets must be created to locate objects such as cluster munitions.